Bohdan-Laba/simple_blockchain/README.md

 Usage of proof_of_work.py:

-Create a block and append it to blockchain proof_of_work.py create [-h] [-z ZEROBYTES] [-t TEXT] [-f FILE]
+Create a block and append it to blockchain:

+proof_of_work.py create [-h] [-z ZEROBYTES] [-t TEXT] [-f FILE]

-Validate the last block in blockchain proof_of_work.py validate [-h] [-z ZEROBYTES] [-f FILE]
+Validate the last block in blockchain

+proof_of_work.py validate [-h] [-z ZEROBYTES] [-f FILE]

 options: